Alacho2/iOS-programming---exam/readme.md

 The task was to create a simple app to keep track of a users favorite tracks, list albums, search through music based on a public API, show a Top 50 list of albums from the same API, give a detailed view of the albums music, allow the user to rearrange the tracks in the underlying database, and provide recommended artists based on the users favorite music.
+The device should be working on all devices between iPhone SE and iPhone 11 Pro Max.

 ### Highlights of the exam include
 * A network call to fetch data, based on generics that is usable in any situation, whatever data